EvolvingSysadmin/Practicum/pages/identify/identify.md

 # Identify

-## Summary

-The [NIST CSF 2.0](/pages/framework/framework.md) Identify function is the foundation of the framework, focusing on understanding the organizational environment and the risks to its systems, people, assets, and data.
+Download free policy and standard templates for the [NIST CSF 2.0](/pages/framework/framework.md) Identify Core Function, which focuses on understanding the organizational environment and the risks to its systems, people, assets, and data.
 Policies related to the Identify function help organizations establish a comprehensive risk management strategy.

+## Identify Function Background

-## Policy Templates
+## Identify Policy Templates

 ### Risk Assessment Policy